Hiking Therapy with Hike Tribe X Jo Woods

 -

-First coaching activity of the day led by Jo Woods (15min).
+Second Therapeutic Practice of the day focused on Acceptance.
 Hike Resumes after the break.

 -